August 27, 2019

 What is Mutex?

-• Mutex is Mutual Exclusion Object.
+• Mutex is a Mutual Exclusion Object.

-• It is used to guard shared data such as a linked-list, an array, or any primitive type.
+• It is used to guard shared data such as a linked list, an array, or any primitive type.

 • A mutex allows only a single thread to access a resource or critical section.